Dimtemp/SCOMTraining/01-SCOM-Setup.md

 ## Install prerequisites
 1. Run Windows Explorer.
-3. Navigate to C:\
+1. Navigate to C:\
-6. Run this file: SQLSysClrTypes.msi.
+1. Run this file: **SQLSysClrTypes.msi**.
-7. Follow the wizard to install the SQL System CRL Types.
+1. Follow the wizard to install the SQL System CRL Types.
-8. Run this file: ReportViewer.msi.
+1. Run this file: **ReportViewer.msi**.
-9. Doubleclick the file and follow the wizard to install the SQL System CRL Types.
+1. Doubleclick the file and follow the wizard to install the SQL System CRL Types.

+## Update SQL Server Service password
+1. If you were required to change your password in a previous step, the SQL Server Service password needs to be updated.
+Only perform this procedure if you indeed changed the password.
+1. Open Server Manager.
+1. Click Tools, Services.
+1. In Services, scroll down to SQL Server.
+1. Open the SQL Server properties.
+1. Click the Log On tab and enter the updated password.
+Click OK.
+1. Restart the SQL Server service.

 ## Run the Operations Manager setup
-1. Open Windows Explorer.
 1. Navigate to C:\System Center Operations Manager 2019.
 1. Run setup.exe.
 1. From the splash screen click the large Install link to start the setup wizard.
 1. Select Management server and Operations console.
 Click Next.
 1. On the next screen, select Installation location.
 Accept the default, and click Next.
 1. Setup continues with the message "Verifying that your environment has the required hardware and software".
 If there are issues, the message The Setup wizard cannot continue appears.
 This means additional hardware resources or software is required to continue.
-1. Resolve any prerequisite issues (for instance, follow the link to install the Report Viewer).
+1. Resolve any prerequisite issues.
 1. After resolving any prerequisite problems, click Verify Prerequisites Again.
 If the verification is successful, click Next.
 1. At the Specify an installation option page, create the first management server in a new management group.
-Type this name for management group: OMGRP.
+Type this name for management group: **OMGRP**.
 After you create a management group, you cannot change its name without reinstalling the management group.
 1. Click Next.
 1. Accept the license agreement and click Next.
 1. Configure the operational database.
-The setup process creates and configures the database:
-1. Type the server name (LON-SV1) of the SQL Server to be used for the operational database.
+Type the server name (**LON-SV1**) of the SQL Server to be used for the operational database.
 1. Click again in the server name or port number area to cause a validation process for the database server.
 1. If there is an error validating the SQL Server, a red “X” icon appears to the left of the server name.
 Hover over the icon to read the details on the database error.
-1. Once Setup validates the SQL Server for the operational database, the Database name section of this page becomes modifiable.
-Leave the default database name of OperationsManager and size of 1000MB.
+1. Leave the default database name of OperationsManager and size of 1000MB.
 Click Next.
-1. Configure the data warehouse database.
-1. Type the server name and instance name of the SQL Server to be used for the data warehouse database: LON-SV1.
+1. Type the **server name and instance name** of the SQL Server to be used for the data warehouse database: **LON-SV1**.
-1. Click again in the server name or port number area to initiate a validation process for the database server.
+1. Click in the port number area to initiate a validation process for the database server.
 1. If there is an error validating the SQL Server, a red “X” icon appears to the left of the server name.
 Hover over the icon to read the details on the database error.
-1. Once Setup validates the SQL Server for the data warehouse database, the Database name section of the page becomes modifiable.
-For a new installation, leave the default database name of OperationsManagerDW and size of 1000MB.
+1. Leave the default database name of OperationsManagerDW and size of 1000MB.
 Click Next.
 1. Configure the Operations Manager accounts.
 Use the service accounts you have previously created.
 You can copy and paste the following usernames:
   1. adatum\MSAA
   1. adatum\SDK